Stephen-Arsenault/BlueSCSI-Logo/README.md

 "BlueSCSI" is registered to [Eric Helgesen](https://github.com/erichelgeson) and this logo is shared under the Creative Commons [Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/) license.

 This logo may not be used for commercial or retail purposes without permission from Eric Helgesen.

+## Usage
+The BlueSCSI logo is optimized for smaller print (e.g., circuit boards).
+It is not necessary to retain the white stroke around the black text when the logo is the only visual item.

+The white stroke around the black text should be used to visually seperate the BlueSCSI logo when it is present with other visual designs.